Texas scores quickly, often off Milone, beats Mariners 7-2

 Tommy Milone’s first pitch of Tuesday night’s game was announced at 7:10 p.m.
 By 7:11 p.m., the scoreboard of T-Mobile Park had placed a “1” in the score column for the Texas Rangers.

-It was a suboptimal beginning to a forgettable start for the veteran left-hander in what would be an eventual 7-2 loss to the Texas Rangers.
-Working without an opener for the first time since June 22, Milone pitched six innings, allowing six runs on nine hits and three homers to fall to 1-5 on the season.
+It was a suboptimal beginning to a forgettable start for the Mariners’ starter in what became a 7-2 loss.
+Working without an opener for the first time since June 22, the veteran left-hander pitched six innings, allowing six runs on nine hits and three homers to fall to 1-5 on the season.

 Shin Soo-Choo, a Mariners prospect many years ago but lost in one of the many bad trades in this organization’s history, ambushed Milone’s first pitch of the game — an 86 mph fastball on the outside of the half — sending an opposite-field line drive over the wall in left-center for his sixth leadoff homer of the season.